Stats and monitoring for web push notifications

 - Store the notification ID and other details in your application logs, so that you can search them later

-Then, when you need to inspect a delivery of a message:
+Then, when you need to inspect the delivery of a message:

 - Get the notification ID from your application logs